alexiri/splunk-tsm/README.md

 * pushybullet (for [Pushbullet](https://www.pushbullet.com/) integration)

 ## Are you using this?
 If you're using this stuff or any part of it, I would love to hear about it!
-Drop me an email at <Alex.Iribarren@gmail.com> and let me knos what you like, what you don't like, etc.
+Drop me an email at <Alex.Iribarren@gmail.com> and let me know what you like, what you don't like, etc.